(715) 725-0820

 What If I Can't Make It To A Session Or Something Comes Up?

 Hey, I’m a burnout therapist!
 I know life gets crazy.
 If it does, and it gets in the way of a scheduled session – I understand.
 However, if things regularly get in the way and become a pattern, I will discuss the timing of committing to counseling with you.
-Currently, I have a $75 reservation fee if you are unable to provide advanced notice of a cancellation.
-If we are able to reschedule within the same week, no charge will accrue.

 Can I Call or Text You In-Between Sessions?